From Pixels to BFS: High Maze Accuracy Does Not Imply Visual Planning: Results

 \subsection{Reasoning Effort Scaling}

 Table~\ref{tab:scaling} presents per-group solve counts across all 16 model configurations, revealing both the effect of reasoning effort and stark cross-provider differences.

 For GPT-5.4, the transition from no reasoning to low effort produces a dramatic +73 solve improvement (12$\to$85), while increasing to medium adds only +6 (85$\to$91), exhibiting clear diminishing returns.
 The hard group (G) plateaus at 13/16 at both low and medium, suggesting that the remaining failures require qualitatively different capabilities rather than more reasoning tokens.
+GPT-5.5 shows the same scaling shape but at a higher ceiling: none$\to$low adds +77 (15$\to$92) and low$\to$medium adds another +4 (92$\to$96), with the hard group (G) finally clearing at 16/16 at medium effort---the first model in our benchmark to do so.

 In contrast, all Claude models remain flat at 2--6 solves regardless of reasoning configuration---Sonnet actually \emph{degrades} from 6 to 2 with low effort enabled.
 Gemini models, which perform hidden reasoning by default, achieve results between GPT-5.4's low and medium configurations without any user-controllable effort setting.
 Qwen models show modest performance (11--15), with the smaller Flash variant slightly outperforming Plus---the only family where the smaller model does better.